 Note: If you have setup the connector, you will not be able to import traits via CSV.

-If you use HubSpot, Dynamics or Pipedrive, we recommend taking advantage of our Sync Service.
+If you use HubSpot or Dynamics we recommend taking advantage of our Sync Service.
 The sync is a managed service that will automatically sync data from these systems for you.

 If you want to import data from any other system, continue with this guide.
 This is a guide for importing user and account traits from a CSV file.
 If you're not familiar with user and account traits in UserVoice, be sure to check out our getting started guide here.